 He has won over 150 professional awards.
 These include 85 projects in D&AD, with eight nominations and four yellow pencil.
 He has judged D&AD eight times (as Foreman of the Branding Jury in 2016), as well as the Design Week, Creative Review, Loeries (SA), Kinsale, Roses and ADNC schemes.

 He has spoken at the Design Indaba in South Africa, the London Design Festival at the V&A, the Cheltenham Design Festival and Clerkenwell Design Week.
 He is a visiting Professor in Design at Norwich University of the Arts, and has given lectures at many UK universities.
 He was on the D&AD Executive board from 2009 to 2012 and a governor at Norwich School of Art between 2010 and 2014.
-He is on the board of The Typographic Circle.
+He is vice-chair of The Typographic Circle.